MCDELTAT/MK4_Accelerometer/README.md

 2. (Optional but recommended).
 Insert one end of your cable assembly into the Accelerometer port of the board.
 The connector is keyed and will only fit one direction, with the release arm facing towards the center of the board (back of the printer).
 Pull it back out and use a marker to color the top side of the connector.
 This will help you to keep track of which pin belongs to each cable.
 3. Cut the cable assembly with a wire stripper or other tool.
 Goodbye beautiful connector.
 4. Strip off approximately 5mm of the outer wire insulator for each cable.
-5. Heat up your soldering iron, twist the cables together tightly, and apply solder to the wires.
+5. (Optional tinning technique).
+Heat up your soldering iron, twist the stranded wires of a single cable together tightly, and apply solder to the wires.
 This makes it into one solid connector and makes it easier to solder to the accelerometer board later.
 6. Identify the first wire to solder.
 If you did step two, the top side that you marked is pin 6 on the Prusa Schematics and Connector documentation.
 (See the Diagram below).
 On the Digikey cable assembly, they use tape in the middle of the cables to group them to together.
 We have two options:

     a) Cut the tape and visually trace the cables.